PLAN: Variance-Aware Private Mean Estimation: Algorithm

 \subsection{\algorithmname building blocks}

+\chtodo{$\text{PrivQuantile}^M$ has been defined to take input from [-M,M].
+But on line 5 input is always positive.
+It is not important but it does mean we are "wasting" one iteration if we run the algorithm as described.} \matodo{Make it clear what the input/output of PrivQuantile is.}

 Like \instanceoptimallong~\cite{huang_instance-optimal_2021}, our algorithm computes a rough estimate of the mean as a private estimate $\vectorize{\tilde{\mu}}\in\mathbf{R}^d$ of the coordinate-wise median.
 This step uses the assumption that all coordinates are in the interval $[-M,M]$.
 It is known that a finite output domain is needed for private quantile selection to be possible~\cite{bun_differentially_2015}.
 Suppose $\ell_p$ is the error measure we are aiming to minimize.
 The next step is to scale coordinates by multiplying with the diagonal matrix $\hat{\Sigma}^{-1/(p+2)}$, where $\hat{\Sigma} = \text{diag}(\vectorize{\hat{\sigma}}^2)$ is the diagonal matrix of variance estimates $\vectorize{\hat{\sigma}}^2$.
 Note that since $\hat{\Sigma}$ is a diagonal matrix, it is not necessarily close to the covariance matrix of $\mathcal{D}$ outside of the diagonal.
-Note that for $p=2$ the exponent of $\hat{\Sigma}$ is $-1/4$, which is different from the exponent of $-1/2$ that would be used in order to compute an estimate with small Mahalanobis distance.